 The mark of "W" means the student withdrew from a course.
 Withdrawal from a course does not affect the quality point average.
-The dates the student may withdraw are specified each semester in the Timetable of Classes.
+The dates the student may withdraw are specified each semester in the Registration Information Booklet.
 Permission to withdraw after that date must be recommended by the instructor and approved by the vice president for Academic Affairs.